 Robert Heinlein’s Starship Troopers has been on the Marine Corps Commandant’s Reading List for as long as I can remember, though it appears to have been removed from the most recent list.
 Hippies’ assertions of “fascism” to the contrary (“You keep using that word.
-I do not think it means what you think it means,”), the book was Heinlein’s answer to communism, the thought-experiment of a stable republic able to withstand the swarming, dehumanized anthill of collectivism.
-It is more philosophical tract than science fiction adventure, a true “science” fiction novel revolving around political science and sociology.
+I do not think it means what you think it means”), the book was Heinlein’s answer to communism.
+Don’t be so lazy you misinterpret what he wrote (including the famous “Service Guarantees Citizenship” quote).

 There are quite a few good ideas in the book, especially regarding discipline and civic virtue being survival traits of any successful society.
 For anyone who hasn’t read the book (for shame!), the basis of Starship Trooper’s Federation society is that to earn “citizenship,” in this case the right to vote, one had to serve a minimum two years Federal Service.

 In recent years I’ve had many discussions in Humvees, hide sites, patrol bases, and team rooms where Starship Troopers has come up.
 Many of our generation of veterans think “service earns citizenship” is the best idea ever.
 It certainly has some good points.
 However, many seem to ascribe to the “only combat vets can vote” version, which isn’t what the book is about at all.

 I would argue no. The key to Heinlein’s proposed system was the cultivation of “civic virtue,” of placing one’s country and people ahead of one’s own welfare.
-Much of that outlook is conspicuously missing from today’s United States, and from many of the more vocal members of the veteran community.
+Much of that outlook is conspicuously missing from today’s United States and from many of the more vocal members of the veteran community.

 You know who I’m talking about.
 The guy who never misses an opportunity to remind people of his service.
 The guy who got out after four years with three Ninja Punches, but has “Semper Fi” plastered all over his clothes and vehicle.
-The guy who’s the first in the pile-on when somebody, somewhere, two thousand miles away, “disrespects” veterans.
+The guy who’s the first in the pile-on when somebody, somewhere two thousand miles away, “disrespects” veterans.

 These are attitudes of entitlement and self-centeredness, not virtue and selflessness.
 This is not to say that there is no virtue in serving.
 There is.
 But it must be actively cultivated, or else it becomes meaningless.
 In Starship Troopers, this was the purpose of history and moral philosophy courses.
 Today, we have no equivalent.
 The self is the end-all and be-all of life, societal stability and virtue be damned.
 The Supreme Court has even said so, though in more polite language.

-For a society to last, it must cultivate virtue.
+.For a society to last, it must cultivate virtue.
 The Greeks and Romans knew this.
 Heinlein wasn’t saying anything Thucydides, Plato, Plutarch, Cicero, Marcus Aurelius and others hadn’t already.
-He was simply trying to propose a system as a thought experiment, which might preserve that stability longer.
+He was simply trying to propose a system as a thought experiment that might preserve that stability longer.

-That thought experiment still has value, and makes for some interesting conversations among warriors.
+That thought experiment still has value and makes for some interesting conversations among warriors.
 But would simply changing the rules of the franchise to “Vets Only” solve all of our problems?

 Not from what I’ve seen.